edemko/dotsync/README.md

 There's a script `lint.sh` that checks that the scripts in `dotfiles/` are written in particularly safe ways.
 (Atm, this just means parameters substitution is always in brackets, and echos are always to stderr.)

+You can use `$dotdir` to obtain an absolute path to the directory of the module.